j-chim/j-chim.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a postdoc at Queen Mary University of London.
-I work on **natural language processing**, with a focus on **evaluation** and **healthcare applications**.
-I also co-organize the [Data Science for Mental Health Interest Group](https://turing-ds4mh.github.io) at the Alan Turing Institute.
+I am an applied researcher working in AI with a focus on NLP.
+My interests are in evaluation and, more broadly, developing human-centered technologies that can expand how we interact with information and enrich how we think, learn, and collaborate.

-Previously, I did my MSc at the University of Edinburgh and spent time in various data science/engineering roles in the industry and at the NHS.
-I did my PhD at QMUL, where I worked on **synthetic data**, **longitudinal NLP**, and **NLP for mental health**, supervised by Prof. Maria Liakata and Dr. Julia Ive.
-My doctoral studies were funded by the DeepMind scholarship.
+I currently work as an AI Scientist in Matillion, developing agent evaluation.
+I'm also an affiliated researcher at Queen Mary University of London, where I was a postdoc and completed my PhD on synthetic data and evaluation for longitudinal NLP, supported by the DeepMind Scholarship.

-More broadly, I'm interested in tracking and improving data quality.
-My long-term goals are to develop fair, human-centered, and privacy-preserving language technologies.
+Previously, I did my MSc at the University of Edinburgh, spent time in various data science/engineering roles in the industry and at NHS England, and co-led the Data Science for Mental Health Interest Group at the Alan Turing Institute.
+[For details, please see my CV](https://j-chim.github.io/cv/).

 ### Contact
 You can find me at &#x63;&#x2E;&#x63;&#x68;&#x69;&#x6D;[AT]&#x71;&#x6d;&#x75;&#x6c;&#x2e;&#x61;&#x63;&#x2e;&#x75;&#x6b;.